 Need some extra cash to get the wheels turning on your business or business project?
 Maybe you’re worried about depleting your cash reserves too quickly while taking a risk on a new venture.
 Whatever it is, there are multiple ways to secure financing for a business if needed: business loans, mortgages, grants, credit, and more.

 One of the easiest ways to secure financing, however, is establishing a line of credit.
 The application process is quicker and easier with less scrutiny.
 Lines of credit can be very useful for people or businesses that experience sharp fluctuations in cash balances or unexpected expenses.
 But there’s more than one way to access a line of credit: either as revolving or non-revolving lines of credit.

 You’re probably most familiar with this one.
-According to CreditCards.com, a revolving line of credit refers to a bank or merchant offering a certain amount of always available credit to an individual or corporation for an undetermined amount of time.
+A revolving line of credit refers to a bank or merchant offering a certain amount of available credit to an individual or corporation for an undetermined amount of time.
 A credit limit is established, funds can be used for a variety of purposes, interest is charged normally, and payments may be made at any time.
 The debt is repaid periodically and can be borrowed again once it is repaid.